-C. difficile Infections.
+C. difficile.

-According to the Agency for Healthcare Research and Quality, aggregate costs associated with CDI-related stays in the hospital were \$8.2 billion in the U.S. during 2009.
-CDI is a rising global HAI problem in which the toxins produced by C. difficile bacteria result in diarrhea (C. difficile associated diarrhea (CDAD)), and in the most serious cases, pseudomembranous colitis (erosion of the lower GI tract) that can lead to death.
-CDI is a major, unintended risk associated with the prophylactic or therapeutic use of intravenous antibiotics, which may alter the natural balance of microflora that normally protect the GI tract, leading to C. difficile overgrowth and infection.
+According to the Agency for Healthcare Research and Quality, aggregate costs associated with C. diff infection (CDI)-related stays in the hospital were \$8.2 billion in the U.S. during 2009.
+CDI is a rising global HAI problem in which the toxins produced by C. difficile bacteria result in diarrhea antibiotic-associated diarrhea (AAD), and in the most serious cases, pseudomembranous colitis (erosion of the lower GI tract) that can lead to death.
+The Centers for Disease Control and Prevention (CDC) recently identified C. diff as an "urgent public health threat," particularly given its resistance to many drugs used to treat other infections.
+CDI is a major, unintended risk associated with the prophylactic or therapeutic use of IV antibiotics, which may alter the natural balance of microflora that normally protect the GI tract, leading to C. difficile overgrowth and infection.
 Other risk factors for CDI include hospitalization, prolonged length of stay, underlying illness, immune-compromising conditions including the administration of chemotherapy, and advanced age.

-CDI is a widespread and often drug resistant infectious disease, resulting in more than 337,000 hospitalizations and 30,000 deaths in the U.S. during 2009, according to the U.S. Department of Health & Human Services.
+CDI is a widespread and often drug resistant infectious disease, and it is estimated that 1.1 million patients are infected with C. diff annually in the U.S.\, and it has been reported that 30,000 patients die with a C. diff infection each year.
 CDI has surpassed methicillin-resistant staphylococcus aureus (MRSA) as the most frequent infection acquired in the hospital.
-It has recently been reported by The Centers for Disease Control and Prevention that the current number of CDI cases may be as high as 500,000 annually in the U.S. Controlling the spread of CDI has proven challenging, as the C. difficile spores are easily transferred to patients via normal contact with healthcare personnel and other inanimate objects.
+Controlling the spread of CDI has proven challenging, as the C. difficile spores are easily transferred to patients via normal contact with healthcare personnel and other inanimate objects.
 There is currently no vaccine or approved product for the prevention of C. diff infection.